bartdorlandt/macbook-playbook/README.md

     # Clone this repository to your local drive.
     git clone --recursive https://github.com/bartdorlandt/macbook-playbook.git ~/git/macbook-playbook

+    # copy and edit the .env.yml file
+    cp env.yml-template .env.yml
+    vi .env.yml

-    # export path so ansible binaries are going to be on path
+    # export path so ansible binaries are going to be on path. (use the correct version, `python -V`)
     export PATH=~/Library/Python/3.8/bin:$PATH

     # Install dependencies for MAC
-    make install
+    ./run install

     # Run the playbook (Some casks might need an interactive password during installation).
-    make provision
+    ./run provision

 ### Running a specific set of tagged tasks

-You can filter which part of the provisioning process to run by specifying a set of tags using `ansible-playbook`'s `--tags` flag.
-The tags available are `dotfiles`, `homebrew`, `mas` and `osx`.
+You can filter which part of the provisioning process to run by specifying a set of tags using `TAGS="<tag1>,<tag2>"` flag.
+The tags can be retrieved using:

-    ansible-playbook main.yml -K --tags dotfiles,homebrew

-or

-    ansible-playbook main.yml -K --tags post
+    ./run list-tags

+example:

+    TAGS=dotfiles,homebrew ./run all

+using playbook steps:

+    ./run step

 ## Future additions